sendhilm1986/AiFocusApp/README.md

 2.  **Dashboard:** After logging in, users land on the **Dashboard**, which serves as a central hub with quick links to all major features.
 3.  **Stress Tracking:** Users navigate to the **Stress Tracker** to log their current stress level (from 1 to 5) and add optional notes.
 This is the primary way users input data into the system.
 4.  **Guided Exercises:** If a user records a high stress level, they are prompted to begin an **AI-Guided Breathing Exercise**.
 These sessions are dynamically tailored to the user's reported stress, featuring a calming voice, personalized guidance, and configurable background music.
+5.  **Hands-Free AI Breathing:** For a more immersive experience, users can access the **AI Hands-Free Breathing** page.
+This distraction-free interface guides them through exercises based on their selected mood, using voice commands and visual cues.
-5.  **Review & Reflect:** Users can review their past entries in the **History** tab or on the **Calendar View**, which provides a color-coded overview of their stress patterns over time.
+6.  **Review & Reflect:** Users can review their past entries in the **History** tab or on the **Calendar View**, which provides a color-coded overview of their stress patterns over time.
-6.  **AI Insights:** On the **AI Insights** page, users can generate a detailed analysis of their stress data.
+7.  **AI Insights:** On the **AI Insights** page, users can generate a detailed analysis of their stress data.
 The AI provides personalized recommendations, identifies patterns, and offers encouragement.
-7.  **Profile Management:** The **Profile Page** allows users to update their name (used for personalizing the AI's guidance) and change their password.
+8.  **Profile Management:** The **Profile Page** allows users to update their name (used for personalizing the AI's guidance) and change their password.
-8.  **Admin Panel:** A secure **Admin Dashboard** is available exclusively for the admin user (`clarityandpeace@pxdmail.com`) to monitor app usage, manage users, configure exercise music, and run system diagnostics.
+9.  **Admin Panel:** A secure **Admin Dashboard** is available exclusively for the admin user (`clarityandpeace@pxdmail.com`) to monitor app usage, manage users, configure exercise music, and run system diagnostics.

 ## 📄 Pages & Components Breakdown